Breakfast in London, dinner in Barcelona

 You can specify a route or add stopovers

 Click Stopovers to set one or two via stations if you want to find journeys via a particular route.
-By adding a duration in hours and minutes you can specify stopovers at these stations.
+Leave Length of stay as 00:00 to specify a via.
+Enter a length of stay in hours and minutes to specify a stopover.

 -